withoutlogin/checkout-api/README.md

 This app consists of four main modules:

 - `CartDomainModule` which covers the logic for cart mutations,
-- `CartWriteModule` which is persistence layer for Domain,
+- `CartWriteModule` which is a persistence layer for the Domain,
 - `CartReadModule` that stores and serves current Cart state based on in-memory materialized views,
 - `PricingModule` which provides product-related data like prices and descriptions for other modules.